Mariuuus/Infiltr8/README.md

 ### LevelEditor Presents

 1. Add a new LevelComponent at `Scripts/LevelEditor/Components`.
-    This Class needs to inhared (directly or indirect) from `LevelComponent`.
+    This Class needs to inherited (directly or indirect) from `LevelComponent`.
     It is recommended that you at least inherited from `OnePointLevelComponent` or `TwoPointLevelComponent`.
 The following Example will add a `OnePointLevelComponent` named `GoalLevelComponent`.
 This can then look like this:

     ```csharp